German Shepherd Rescue FAQ's

 Nobody is paid a salary but a small amount of our limited funds are occasionally used to meet excessive out of pocket expenses such as high mileage.
 We do try to cut down on calls to mobile phones to minimise costs for all of us.
 Most of the volunteers will not accept expenses and operate on an out of pocket basis.

-The RSPCA and SSPCA pay all their staff with chief executives earning £50-£60K per annum and many employees have company cars.
+The RSPCA and SSPCA pay all their staff with chief executives earning over 100K per annum in the case of the RSPCA and many of their employees have executive company cars, index-linked pensions, expenses etc.

 How are donations used?